dffo/sane-multi-pdf/README.md

 The purpose of this script is to provide an interactive command line environment for quickly scanning individual pages, and then concatenating them all into one big multipage document.

-Not only that, but it allows a user to preview scanned pages, redo a previous page if necessary, and add pages on thefly.
+Not only that, but it allows a user to preview scanned pages, redo a previous page if necessary, and add pages on the fly.

 This script uses pdfjam to concatenate the individual pdfs.